Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-ohr.markdown

 # Advanced Configuration

+As part of fine-tuning the MemoryXtend functionality, you can control the balance between memory utilization and system performance.
+This is useful because there are two ways to update the value of an object in the off-heap memory:

+* Free up the old memory allocation, and reallocate new memory.
+* Overwrite the old value using the same allocated memory.

-when updating a value in the off-heap memory and the size of the new value is smaller then the old one we have two choices, to free the old memory and reallocate new memory or to overwrite the old value on the same memory space.
+Deleting and reallocating memory takes longer then overwriting the same memory area, but if the size of the new value is smaller then the old value, then the overwrite option leaves part of the original allocated memory underutilized.
+You can use the `BLOBSTORE_OFF_HEAP_MIN_DIFF_TO_ALLOCATE_PROP` Space property to control when to trade off system performance for maximizing the memory usage.

-deleting and reallocating is heavier then rewriting but rewriting leave allocated memory that is not utilized, that is why we provide a space property to control the decision.

-if the oldValueSize - newValueSize > blobstore.off-heap.update_threshold then we delete and reallocate and otherwise we overwrite the old value with the new.
+This Space property works as follows: if the oldValueSize - newValueSize > blobstore.off-heap.update_threshold, then delete and reallocate memory for the object.
+Otherwise overwrite the old object value with the new object value.

-default threshold is 50B.
+The default threshold is 50B.

 ## Example